kirankumarkanaje/AdaptiveEncryptionSystem/README.md

 PRESENT (64-bit block cipher)
 Speck (low-power encryption)

-# How to Execute the Code

-Open the Angular application in your browser at http://localhost:4200.
-Fill out the form with the following inputs:
-Data to Encrypt: The text string to be encrypted (minimum 5 characters, maximum 200 characters).
-Sensitivity: A value between 1 and 10 that determines the importance of the data (higher values select more robust algorithms).
-Battery Level: A value between 0% and 100% that simulates the device's battery state (lower values prioritize energy-efficient algorithms).
-Click the "Encrypt" button to submit the form.

 # Running Code

 Backend - python app.py
 Frontend - ng serve

+# How to Execute the Code

+- Open the Angular application in your browser at http://localhost:4200.
+- Fill out the form with the following inputs.
+- Data to Encrypt: The text string to be encrypted (minimum 5 characters, maximum 200 characters).
+- Sensitivity: A value between 1 and 10 that determines the importance of the data (higher values select more robust algorithms).
+- Battery Level: A value between 0% and 100% that simulates the device's battery state (lower values prioritize energy-efficient algorithms).
+- Click the "Encrypt" button to submit the form.

 # API Endpoints